Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Dynamics and Tilt Evolution in Two Cases

-With the position and tilt evolution of a two-vortex system now well-established, we compare the results to the vortex kinematics of Eq. \ref{v_final} and alternative hydrodynamic approaches.
-We know that the trajectory of one of the vortices in an opposite-charge pair follows a quarter-circle arc to recombination in the limit of an infinite beam waist, as shown by the blue curve in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}.
-An accurate kinematic model of vortex velocity in terms of vortex tilt and background fluid gradients should yield velocities that are tangent to this curve for every $z$.
-To test this, the background fields are calculated at various $z$ steps by taking the expression for the field (Eq. \ref{paraxial_Indeb}) and dividing out the tilted vortex (described by Eqs. \ref{tilt_Indeb} and \ref{position_Indeb}).
-The incompressible fluid prediction of vortex velocity being driven by only the phase gradient of the background fluid (black arrows in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}) is clearly inadequate because it lacks the necessary transverse velocity component.
-Accounting for compressibility by including the background amplitude gradient, but not tilt (green arrows in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}) is a significant correction near $z=0$ where the vortices are mostly untilted, but it clearly breaks down near recombination where vortices are most tilted.
-Only if both the phase and amplitude gradients are included \textit{in addition to the evolving tilt of the vortex} (red arrows in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}, from Eq. \ref{v_final}) do the velocity vectors fall tangent to the established trajectory.
-Clearly, vortex tilt plays an essential role in vortex motion in compressible hydrodynamics.
+We compare each of these models to the known trajectory of one of the vortices in an opposite-charge pair, which follows a quarter-circle arc to recombination in the limit of an infinite beam waist (blue solid curve in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}).
+The incompressible fluid prediction, [black (vertical) arrows in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}], is clearly inadequate because it lacks the necessary transverse velocity component.
+Accounting for compressibility by including the background amplitude gradient, but not tilt [green (light gray) arrows in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}], is a significant correction near $z=0$ where the vortices are mostly untilted, but it clearly breaks down near recombination where vortices are most tilted.
+Only if both the phase and amplitude gradients are included \textit{in addition to the evolving tilt of the vortex} [red tangent arrows in Fig. \ref{Vortex_Annihilation_Predicition_Comparisons_slide_3}, from Eq. (\ref{v_final})] do the velocity vectors fall tangent to the established trajectory.
+Clearly, vortex tilt plays an essential role in vortex motion in compressible hydrodynamics.\\